Kerberos protocol registry entries and KDC configuration keys in Windows

 For more information about this issue, see How to force Kerberos to use TCP instead of UDP in Windows.

-- 2 (decimal) or 0x2 (hexadecimal): Log PKINIT errors.
-(PKINIT is an Internet Engineering Task Force (IETF) Internet draft for Public Key Cryptography for Initial Authentication in Kerberos.)
+• 2 (decimal) or 0x2 (hexadecimal): Log PKINIT errors.
+This logs a KDC warning event ID 21 (enabled by default) to the system event log.
+PKINIT is an Internet Engineering Task Force (IETF) Internet draft for Public Key Cryptography for Initial Authentication in Kerberos.

-- 8 (decimal) or 0x8 (hexadecimal): Log KDC warning event 25 in the system log when user asking for S4U2Self ticket doesn't have sufficient access to target user.
+• 8 (decimal) or 0x8 (hexadecimal): Log a KDC warning event ID 25 in the system log when the user who asks for the S4U2Self ticket doesn't have sufficient access to the target user.

-- 16 (decimal) or 0x10 (hexadecimal): Log audit events on encryption type (ETYPE) and bad options errors.
-This value indicates what information the KDC will write to event logs and to audits.
+• 16 (decimal) or 0x10 (hexadecimal): Log audit events on encryption type (ETYPE) and bad options errors.
+This value indicates what information the KDC will write to event logs and to audits in the security event log.
+Event ID 4769 is logged with a failed audit.